Changissnz/selfinterest/README.md

 terms is a matter that takes as precedent in importance the design over the raw facts, those details that require interpretation (through the design) for labeling by social terms.

+## More on philosophies of self-interest #34

+Self-deprecation consists of acts by the self, naturally counter-intuitive in its rationalization.
+Why would one place efforts towards debasing their image for the perception by others?
+Take the concept of self-deprecation a few steps further in the direction of negativity, and interpretation on that individual would quickly shift from their being self-deprecating to their exhibiting a self-hatred or a self-loathing.
+The individual, in their acknowledgment of their own mortality and finiteness, would not be naturally inclined by their self-interest to deprecate their self.
+Quantitatively, self-deprecation makes the minor flaw into a sort of irreconciliable difference, the near-perfection into the forever flawed.
+Self-deprecation is for alteration of one's image that they want to project to the external world, full of other perceptual beings, with their own perspectives and methods of interpretation.
+However, the topics of self-deprecation seldom rest solely with the one deprecating their self.
+If the insults and mockery of self-deprecation were to be geared entirely against the self, then by common sense, any individual that engages in self-deprecation would, in fact, be committing assassination of their own character.
+Despite the superficiality of the image individuals and groups attempt to project about themselves to others, the image once tarnished is difficult to restore to the same degree and nature of idealism before the effacement, especially if the source of the effacement persists.
+Self-deprecation, as something that affects only the self that commits it, would not be practical for self-interest.
+In practice, self-deprecation works its effects, not contained only to the self that uses it, by appealing to the propensities of others' cognition.
+The topics of self-deprecation are frequently those categorized as the universal concept, practiced by virtually all societies structured in some form of socio-economic implementation, such as "chivalry", "honor", "honesty", "modesty", "servitude", and "status".
+As such, when one expresses their self-deprecation by these universal themes, it is not only them that is impacted by their insult.
+The thematic broadness of self-deprecation affects all those that abide, in some manner of thought and action, to the universal concept that is either alluded to or explicitly mentioned.
+Techniques of self-deprecation propagate effect through a few vectors: humor, commonality, and revelation.
+The indirectness of one using self-deprecation to effect insult onto the other/s has certain advantages to it.
+For one, the other that is referenced by the insult does not have the basis of substance from the self-deprecating to state that they are being insulted without admitting to their faults alluded to.
+There cannot be much opportunity to denounce the self-deprecating as one that "stooped low enough" to use ad hominem attacks, for quite literally, the self-deprecating are using themselves as the subject of their insults.
+What insults perceived by others are due to their interpretation of reference alluding to their own behaviors and way of living, so there must be first acknowledgment from the others that the self-deprecating indirectly portrays them to be.
+Comparatively, the use of ad hominem attacks is conventionally viewed as clearly antagonistic due to the qualities of bluntness and sharpness directed at some individual or group, thus giving that individual or group logical justification to denounce the user of ad hominem as clearly belligerent, clearly malicious in spirit of intent.
+Self-deprecation, besides from being a strategy of indirect criticism of the other based on the other's intersection with the universal ideal that they, according to the self-deprecating, have put into grotesque, perverse, and dishonest practice exclusively for their self-interest in utter contempt of all else, also acts as an illusory defense for the self-deprecating.
+The self-deprecating, out of their need to maintain the appearance of harmlessness (no threat through superiority in quality), uses the strategy of self-deprecation.
+To avoid accusations from others of their supposedly egoistic ways, coincidentally and intentionally fallible, the self-deprecating insults themselves by way of presenting their conditions and circumstances as half-truths leaning towards the negative light, such as inadequacy and stupidity, in order to portray themselves as ones both humble and modest in how they view themselves, not in the way of superiority in status that is often cause for adversarial envy.